Rajesh-DataAnalyst/Netflix-Data-Dashboard-By-Tableau/README.md

    - Ensure Tableau Desktop is installed on your machine.
 Open the `.twbx` file to view the dashboard.

      Key Insights:-
-- The Basic Plan generates the highest revenue among all subscription types.
+- The "Basic Plan" generates the highest revenue among all subscription types.
-- Laptop devices dominate user preferences for streaming Netflix content.
+- "Laptop" devices dominate user preferences for streaming Netflix content.
-- The 20-30 age group forms the largest segment of users.
+- The "20-30 age group" forms the largest segment of users.
-- United States leads in both user count and revenue generation.
+- "United States" leads in both user count and revenue generation.

    Repository Contents:-
 This repository includes: